Sales Journals

 Overview:

 Setting up a cash receipts journal is an accounts receivable process that can be used to record the collection of payments from your customers.
-Using the Wiise Direct Debit function, you can withdraw money owed to your business from your customers nominated bank account.
+Using the Wiise direct debit function, you can withdraw money owed to your business from your customers nominated bank account.

 When you've set up direct debit for your bank account and set up your customer’s direct debit bank account, you can create a direct debit file based on entries in the cash receipts journal.